sxalisa003-alt/Amazon_Sales/README.md

    * What is the average rating per category?
 3. Regional Performance Analysis
    * How much revenue does each region generate?
    * Which regions show the highest activity based on order volume, average ratings, and number of       reviews?
+4. Seasonal Performance
+   * How do categories perform across different seasons in terms of revenue and order volume?
+   * Which season experiences peak sales, and which categories thrive in that season?
-4. Growth Analysis Trend
+5. Growth Analysis Trend
-   * How does revenue perform monthly over the timeline?
+   * How do revenue and order volume perform monthly over the timeline?
    * What trends are revealed by the MoM% change in revenue and order volume across the timeline?
    * Are there periods of consistent growth or decline?
-5. Seasonal Performance
-   * How do categories perform across different seasons in terms of revenue and order volume?
-   * Which season experiences peak sales, and which categories thrive in that season?
 6. Ratings Analysis
    * How does product rating affect revenue generation and units sold?
    * Do high-rated products consistently generate high revenue and sales?